open-mpi/ompi/docs/faq/sysadmin.rst

 Absolutely.

+:ref:`See how to set MCA params
-:doc:`See the run-time tuning FAQ category </faq/tuning>` for information how to set MCA parameters, both at the system level and on a per-user (or per-MPI-job) basis.
+<label-running-setting-mca-param-values>` for information how to set
+MCA parameters, both at the system level and on a per-user (or per-MPI-job) basis.

 /////////////////////////////////////////////////////////////////////////